API Reference¶

 ¶

-Uses shared file locking to allow concurrent reads while preventing read/write conflicts.
+Uses file locking to prevent concurrent access conflicts.

 Returns: